pranjals149/100-Days-Of-Code/README.md

 Day 97: Added support for sending messages by attaching media.

 Day 98 : Added Progress Bar at the bottom to show the media uploading progress.

+Day 99 : Written an article on Medium.
+Topic - 'My journey to MERN Stack Development'